 - A. Students have the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session or the seventh calendar day after enrollment, whichever is later.
-After the end of the cancellation period, students also have the right to stop school at any time; they have the right to receive a pro rata refund if they have completed 60 percent or less of the period of attendance. - B. Cancellation may occur when students provide a written notice of cancellation by mail or by hand delivery at the students' place of training: - Santa Maria Campus, 303 East Plaza Drive, Santa Maria, California 93454 - Bakersfield Campus, 5300 California Avenue, Bakersfield, California 93309 - Rancho Mirage Campus, 34-275 Monterey Avenue, Rancho Mirage, California 92270 - C. The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage. - D. The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - E. If the Enrollment Agreement is cancelled the school will refund any money paid, less a registration or administration fee not to exceed \$250.00.
-If students are issued books or equipment and cancel their agreement for a program of instruction, the students are required to return the books or equipment within 30 days of the enrollment agreement being cancelled.
+After the end of the cancellation period, students also have the right to stop school at any time; they have the right to receive a pro rata refund if they have completed 60 percent or less of the period of attendance. - B. Cancellation may occur when students provide a written notice of cancellation by mail or by hand delivery at the students' place of training: - Santa Maria Campus, 303 East Plaza Drive, Santa Maria, California 93454 - Bakersfield Campus, 5300 California Avenue, Bakersfield, California 93309 - Rancho Mirage Campus, 34-275 Monterey Avenue, Rancho Mirage, California 92270 - C. The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage. - D. The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - E. If the Enrollment Agreement is canceled the school will refund all money paid.
+If students are issued books or equipment and cancel their agreement for a program of instruction, the students are required to return the books or equipment within 30 days of the enrollment agreement being canceled.
 A student who does not return the books or equipment, will be assessed a Computer and Sales Tax Fee.
 The total will not exceed \$395.00.